sleepyOwl14/proximax-bc-docs/docs/sdks/development.md

 id: sdk-development
 title: SDK Development
 ---
-A key objective is that interoperability becomes a natural design of the XPX-SDK.
-Follow this guideline to collaborate creating a NEM SDK, achieving the best quality with the less effort.
+A key objective is that interoperability becomes a natural design of the XPX-Chain-SDK.
+Follow this guideline to collaborate creating a XPX-Chain-SDK, achieving the best quality with the less effort.

-## Learning about Catapult
+## Learning about Sirius-Chain (Sirius-Chain)

-In case you haven’t used XPX-SDK or ProximaX Sirius Chain in general, we encourage you to:
+In case you haven’t used XPX-Chain-SDK or Sirius-Chain in general, we encourage you to:

-1. Review the technical documentation to become familiar with the [ProximaX built-in features](../built-in-features/account.md).
+1. Review the technical documentation to become familiar with the [Sirius-Chain built-in features](../built-in-features/account.md).
-2. Setup the [Sirius Chain in local environment via docker](https://github.com/tech-bureau/catapult-service-bootstrap) or enroll the [beta program](https://mijin.io/en/product/#mijin2) to access a Catapult Test Net without the need to run it yourself.
+2. Setup the [Sirius-Chain in local environment via docker](#) or enroll the [beta program](#) to access a Sirius-Chain Test Net without the need to run it yourself.
 3. [Check the API reference](../rest-api/overview.md#requests) and play with the API endpoints.
-4. Become familiar with the current [xpx-sdk via code examples](../built-in-features/account.md) & [xpx-cli](../client/overview.md) .
+4. Become familiar with the current [xpx-chain-sdk via code examples](../built-in-features/account.md) & [xpx-cli](../client/overview.md) .

 [//]: # (5.
-[Join](https://join.slack.com/t/nem2/shared_invite/enQtMzY4MDc2NTg0ODgyLTFhZjgxM2NhYTQ1MTY1Mjk0ZDE2ZTJlYzUxYWYxYmJlYjAyY2EwNGM5NzgxMjM4MGEzMDc5ZDIwYTgzZjgyODM) our Slack to ask ProximaX Sirius Chain related questions.)
+[Join](https://join.slack.com/t/xpx-chain/shared_invite/enQtMzY4MDc2NTg0ODgyLTFhZjgxM2NhYTQ1MTY1Mjk0ZDE2ZTJlYzUxYWYxYmJlYjAyY2EwNGM5NzgxMjM4MGEzMDc5ZDIwYTgzZjgyODM) our Slack to ask ProximaX Sirius-Chain related questions.)

 ## Development